By Sorsa Editorial

 Can I use Twitter mention data for sentiment analysis?

-Yes - this is one of the most common downstream use cases.
-Pull mentions to a CSV, run them through a sentiment classifier (a small Hugging Face model like cardiffnlp/twitter-roberta-base-sentiment-latest works well), and aggregate by day or campaign.
-The Twitter sentiment analysis guide covers the full pipeline.
+Yes, this is one of the most common downstream uses.
+Pull mentions to a CSV, run each post through a sentiment classifier (a compact model like cardiffnlp/twitter-roberta-base-sentiment-latest works well), then aggregate by day or campaign.
+Because mention responses already include engagement metrics, you can weight sentiment by reach instead of treating every post equally.

 Does the mentions API return private tweets?

 No. Both the official X API and Sorsa expose only public X data.
-If a user has set their account to protected, their tweets don't appear in mention responses for anyone outside their follower list.
-This is a platform-level restriction, not an API limitation.
+If an account is set to protected, its posts do not appear in mention responses for anyone outside its follower list.
+This is a platform-level privacy restriction enforced by X, not a limitation of any specific API provider.

 Getting started